Mental Health Facilities Larimer County, CO

 Summitstone Health Partners Childrens And Family Services

 Summitstone Health Partners Childrens And Family Services is a mental health clinic in Larimer County, Colorado, located at 700 Centre Avenue, 80526 zip code.
-Summitstone Health Partners Childrens And Family Services offers outpatient treatment and telemedicine/telehealth.
-Summitstone Health Partners Childrens And Family Services provides psychotropic medication, behavior modification and dialectical behavior therapy to young adults, adults and children / adolescents.
-Summitstone Health Partners Childrens And Family Services also supports patients with eating disorders, LGBT and people with PTSD.
-Some other services provided by Summitstone Health Partners Childrens And Family Services include mentoring/peer support/consumer-run services, suicide prevention services and psychosocial rehabilitation services.
+Summitstone Health Partners Childrens And Family Services offers telemedicine/telehealth and outpatient treatment.
+Summitstone Health Partners Childrens And Family Services provides trauma therapy, behavior modification and individual psychotherapy to young adults, adults and seniors 65 or older.
+Summitstone Health Partners Childrens And Family Services also supports people with serious mental illness, veterans and people with trauma.
+Some other services provided by Summitstone Health Partners Childrens And Family Services include court-ordered outpatient treatment, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn More